Report to the Governor and the General Court – Fiscal Year 2020

 Documenting the Justice Gap in America

-In 2009, the Legal Services Corporation (LSC) released Documenting the Justice Gap in America: The Current Unmet Civil Legal Needs of Low-Income Americans, a report that concludes that at least 80 percent of the civil legal needs of low-income Americans are not being met.
-The report revises and updates the initial 2005 report.
-It documents the extent to which current civil legal needs of low-income Americans are not being met, taking into account all the changes in the civil justice system in the last decade, including both LSC-funded services and non-federal resources.
+In 2017, the Legal Services Corporation (LSC) released The Justice Gap: Measuring the Unmet Civil Legal Needs of Low-Income Americans, a report that concludes that 86 percent of the civil legal needs problems reported by low-income Americans receive inadequate or no legal help.
+The report revises and updates the 2005 and 2009 reports.
+It documents the extent to which current civil legal needs of low-income Americans are not being met, taking into account changes in the civil justice system, including both LSC-funded services and non-federal resources.